Analysis: How the Mobile World Congress hopes to reboot conferences post COVID

 The Spanish government is on board.
 It has agreed to special arrangements to allow attendees from countries where travel restrictions are still in force.
 Spain itself reported 33 COVID-19 deaths on Friday, the lowest figure since August.

 But holding the event remains a gamble for the GSMA.
-Major companies including Nokia (NOKIA.HE), Ericsson (ERICb.ST) and Samsung (005930.KS) won't be attending in-person, and attendance is expected to be less than half the 100,000 of a normal year.
+Major companies including Nokia, Ericsson and Samsung won’t be attending in-person, and attendance is expected to be less than half the 100,000 of a normal year.

 “Talking to people in the industry, there is a real desire to get back to physical events, but it is all about timing,” said Ben Wood, chief analyst at CCS Insight.
 “We’ll find out in coming weeks whether the GSMA has made the correct decision.”